nairdairda/Flexify/README.md

 {% endif %}
 ```

 Finally, include the Flexify snippet in your theme by adding the following in _Layout>theme.liquid_ wherever your heart desires.
-Don't forget to wrap it if necessary (_insert condom joke here_)!
+Don't forget to wrap it if necessary (_insert condom joke here_).

 ```liquid
 {% if template == "index" and settings.slider_enabled %}